psd-tools/psd-tools/README.rst

 * Pymaging_ support is limited: it only supports 8bit RGB/RGBA
   images, ICC profiles are not applied, layer merging doesn't work, etc.

-If you need some of unimplemented features then please fire an issue or implement it yourself (pull requests are welcome in this case).
+If you need some of unimplemented features then please file an issue or implement it yourself (pull requests are welcome in this case).